pmcollins/gumdrop/gumdrop.common/README.md

 # Gumdrop-Common

-### Builder
+### Builder Library

 Creates Java objects from strings without using reflection or annotations.
 Used by [Gumdrop-Json](../gumdrop.json/) and [HttpFormReader](../gumdrop.web/gumdrop/web/http/HttpFormReader.java).

 ##### Basic Builder

-[Builder](gumdrop/common/builder/Builder.java) is very simple: it binds strings to setters and uses those bindings to populate instances.
+The [Builder](gumdrop/common/builder/Builder.java) class is very simple: it binds strings to setters and uses those bindings to populate instances.

 Consider a `Name` class: